alvarosf07/PyFinPO/README.md

 #### Mean-Risk PO Models
 Mean-Risk Portfolio Optimization models aim to find asset combinations which optimize the relationship return vs risk.
 The most well-known Mean-Risk model is Mean-Variance Portfolio Optimization, which uses the variance of asset returns as measure of risk.
 However, many different measures of risk can be selected, giving rise to a wide range of Mean-Risk models.

-``PyFinPO`` provides direct implementation of the most relevant Mean-Risk models, as detailed in the summary table below.
+``PyFinPO`` provides direct implementation of the most relevant Mean-Risk models, as detailed in the summary table below (Mean-Variance, Mean-Semivariance, Mean-CVaR, Mean-CDaR).
 In order to select any other measure of risk which is not directly implemented in the PO models below, the parent class ``MeanRiskPO`` generalizes all mean-risk models and allows to choose among any of the available risk metrics (see list below).

 | Model Tag              | Model Name                                               | Documentation                                                          | Code                                                                      |
 |------------------------|--------------------------------------------------------- |------------------------------------------------------------------------|---------------------------------------------------------------------------|